dark-person/ComicInfo-Parser/internal/README.md

 The package for scanner image directory.

 This package will produce a `ComicInfo` Struct, which contains pages detail, and also information that extract from `parser` package.

+## tagger

+Package for handle tags record in database, include user inputted values.

+This package is separate from `history` package due to tags handling can be complex when compare with other user inputted values.